yandex-cloud/docs/en/data-streams/concepts/glossary.md

 ### Shard key {#partition-key}

-A shard key is specified for each [message](#message) while writing it to a stream.
+A shard key is specified for each [message](#message) while putting it into a stream.
 Using the key hash, the message is mapped to a certain shard inside the stream.

 {% note warning %}